plokhotnyuk/jsoniter-scala/README.md

 crazily fast without using of run-time reflection, intermediate ASTs, strings or hash maps, with minimum allocations and copying
-4. **Productivity**: derive codecs recursively for complex types using one line macro, do it in _compile-time_ to minimize probability of run-time issues, optionally print generated sources as compiler output to be inspected for proving of safety and correctness or to be reused as a starting point for the implementation of custom codecs, prohibit serializing of `null` Scala values and parsing immediately to them in generated codecs
+4. **Productivity**: derive codecs recursively for complex types using one line macro, do it in _compile-time_ to minimize the probability of run-time issues, optionally print generated sources as compiler output to be inspected for proving safety and correctness or to be reused as a starting point for the implementation of custom codecs, prohibit serializing of `null` Scala values and parsing immediately to them in generated codecs
 5. **Ergonomics**: have preconfigured defaults for the safest and common usage that can be easily altered by compile- and run-time configuration instances, combined with compile-time annotations and implicits, embrace the textual representation of JSON providing a pretty printing option, provide a hex dump in the parse error message to speed up the